Skhendle/Tutor-Tracking-Application/README.md

 # Tutor Tracking Application

 The tutor tracking website is an application to monitor tutor-related activity by lecturers mostly during tutorial sessions.
 The purpose of the application is to check tutor productivity.

+## Problem Statement
+A problem faced by many institutions of leaning is keeping track of their tutors.
+As a software development team we have realized that a tutor management system is needed to centralize the process of _**acquiring**_, _**tracking**_ and _**paying**_ tutors.

+## Scope of the problem

+Institutions need a website where a tutor can generate a unique QR code that a lecturer can scan.
+This automatically marks the tutor present for the tut session.
+The tutor should be able to view their attendance history.
+The system should be able to calculate the tutors pay for the current payment cycle.
+Only a lecturer should be able to create courses, and select tutors that are suitable to tutor a specific course.
+If a student wants to tutor a course they must be able to apply using the website.

 ## Features associated with the application:
 ### Lecturer’s side:
 The lecturer can login as an administrator, and create a tutorial session that tutors can join